YaoGroup/DIFFICE_jax/paper.md

 loss terms in the cost functions for the well-posedness of the inversion are detailedly described in the `Anisotropic` subfolder under the Github repository.

+In a nutshell, the combination of the above six features can ensure the successful inversion of ice viscosity via PINNs.
+Apart from ease-of-use as mentioned above, PINNs have other advantages over the classical control method for solving inverse problems.
+First,

 To make the approach of inferring ice-shelf viscosity via PINNs more convincible, understandable and accessible to users in general, we provide a tutorial example that infers the ice viscosity from the synthetic data of ice velocity and thickness.
 Both